pi3r0/PHExpandableCelss/README.md

 ## How it Works

 It's an `UIView` with inside a `UIScrollView`, it populates the `UIScrollView` with your custom view and add a `tapGestureRecognizer`.
-Based on the `UIScrollViewDelegate`, every time the user scroll, it's calculate the new frame for the current cell and the next one.
+Based on the `UIScrollViewDelegate`, every time the user scrolls, it calculates the new frame for the current cell and the next one.

 You can see an full example with the project PHCExpendableCells.